arkwright/vim-whiteboard/README.md

 `:Whiteboard [interpreter]` can be used to invoke a Whiteboard with a specific interpreter.
-For example, call `:Whiteboard javascript` to open a JavaScript interpreter. `[interpreter]` can be any of: the interpreter's nickname, it's Vim `filetype`, or its file extension (e.g. `.js`).
+For example, call `:Whiteboard javascript` to open a JavaScript interpreter. `[interpreter]` can be any of: the interpreter's nickname, its Vim `filetype`, or its file extension (e.g. `.js`).

 The following interpreters are supported out-of-the-box, assuming you have the